vishvAsa/mImAMsA/karma-kANDam/granthAH/kumArilabhaTTaH/nArAyaNa-bhaTTaH_mAna-meyodayaH/0/05_LIST_OF_AUTHORS_CITED.md

 to the whole;

-to a part (sometimes called non-estab- lished pervasion);
+to a part (sometimes called non-established pervasion);

 of the attribute;